ncatlab/nlab-content/pages/5/3/8/1/1835/content.md

 =--

-is much more general and need not be restricted to a notion of affine spaces that are [[duality|formal duals]] of rings.
-But then one talks about locally affine *spaces*.
+is much more general and need not be restricted to the locality in Zariski topology and to a notion of affine spaces that are [[duality|formal duals]] of rings.
+If one takes another subcanonical Grothendieck topology $\tau$ on $Aff$ then one talks about __$\tau$-locally affine spaces__.
+More generally one can take another "category of local models" $Loc$ replacing $Aff$ and suitable topology and consider sheaves on it, as locally affine space in this generalized sense.
+The category $Loc$ can sometimes be represented by ringed spaces of special type and the gluing can be sometimes made in a genuine (classical, not Grothendieck) topology, within the category of ringed spaces.

-+--{.query}
-Zoran: this gives wrong impression that Grothendieck school was working with ringed spaces and not functor of points.
-This is true for EGA but not for most of works of Grothendieck school.
-The things about generalization called locally affine space should go under [[locally affine space]] and under [[functor of points] and not here.
-There is also redundancy in new text.
-=--

-For instance a smooth [[manifold]] is a ringed space that is locally isomorphic to a "smooth affine space" $\mathbb{R}^n$, with its standard smooth structure.
+For instance a smooth [[manifold]] is a ringed space locally isomorphic to a "smooth affine space" $\mathbb{R}^n$, with its standard smooth structure.

 The standard concept of scheme in [[algebraic geometry]] is therefore usefully understood as a special case of [[generalized scheme]]s that naturally appear for instance also in [[differential geometry]], in [[synthetic differential geometry]] and many other topics.